dell/terraform-provider-powerscale/docs/data-sources/user_group.md

 limitations under the License.
 */

+# PowerScale User Group allows you can do operations on a set of users, groups and well-knowns.

+# Returns a list of PowerScale User Groups based on gid or name in names filter block.
 data "powerscale_user_group" "test_user_group" {
   filter {
+    # Optional list of names to filter upon
     names = [
       # {
       #   gid = 0